astoff/digestif/README.md

 After some manual polishing, these stubs could be added to this repository.
-The format of the tags files should be more or less self explanatory, see the data folder for examples.
+The format of the tags files should be more or less self explanatory.
+See the data folder for examples.

 [gif]: https://user-images.githubusercontent.com/6500902/70077785-c5f27100-1601-11ea-9cfb-6e7ebd3c61ae.gif
 [info-issues]: https://github.com/astoff/digestif/wiki/Common-installation-issues#info-nodes